MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-access-private-container-registry.md

 ---
-title: Add a Kubernetes secret to pull an image from a private container registry.
+title: Add a Kubernetes secret to pull an image from a private container registry
 description: This article explains how to add a Kubernetes secret to pull a custom image from a private container registry. ms.reviewer: xupxhou ms.author: abnarain